 EDGING – Your Grip

-Edging is equivalent to leaning your bike.
-Lean the bike when negotiating a change of direction and your tyres grip the surface.
+Edging is equivalent to tilting your bike into a turn.
+Tilt the bike when negotiating a change of direction and your tyres grip the surface.
 Tilt your ski or skis onto their edges when negotiating a change of direction and your edges grip the snow.
 Edging is infinitely variable just like tilting your bike.
 You can edge slow, fast, a little, a lot and vary the edging.

 PUSHING – Your Brakes